❋

 I'd love to hear about your group, your space, and what kind of creative connection you're hoping to create.

-Get in touch via the contact form and let's chat about what would work for you.
+Get in touch via the contact form or email helen@unlikelygenius.com and let's chat about what would work for you.

 Practicalities

-Group sizes: Flexible (typically 6-15 participants depending on workshop type)
+Group sizes: Flexible (typically 6-15 participants depending on workshop type and premises for the more intense programmes)

 All materials provided: Participants just bring themselves (and personal items for memory-making workshops)